crispinalan/eventtalker/README.md

 * Event Talker version 0.3.0 alpha (testing) incorporates a basic talking weather service
 * Event Talker works with weather data from the BBC
-* Using the options dialog to enter a location code for your area
+* Use the options dialog to enter a location code for your area and the city/area name
-* Then use the Tools->Weather_Today menu item to use the talking weather service
+* Then use the Tools->Weather_Today menu item to invoke the talking weather service

 ![](location.png)